apache/mxnet/docs/architecture/note_memory.md

 # Optimizing Memory Consumption in Deep Learning

-In deep learning, we strive to train deeper and larger networks.
-Although hardware has improved rapidly in recent years, the huge deep network monsters are always hungry for more GPU RAM.
-Using less memory for the same network also means we can use a larger batch size and, usually, a higher GPU utilization rate.

-This topic discusses how to optimize memory allocation for deep neural networks, and provides candidate solutions for some of the problems.
-The solutions are by no means complete;
-they are examples that we think can be useful in most cases.
+Over the last ten years, a constant trend in deep learning is towards deeper and larger networks.
+Despite rapid advances in hardware performance, cutting-edge deep learning models continue to push the limits GPU RAM.
+So even today, it's always desirable to find ways to train larger models while occupying less memory.
+Doing so enables us to train faster, using larger batch sizes, and consequently achieving a higher GPU utilization rate.

+In this document, we explore techniques for optimizing memory allocation for deep neural networks.
+We discuss a few candidate solutions.
+While our proposals are by no means exhaustive, these solutions are instructive and allow us to introduce the major design issues at play.

 ## Computation Graph

-We'll start the discussion by introducing the computation graph because it's a tool that we will rely on later.
+First, let's revisit the idea of the computation graph.
 A computation graph describes the (data flow) dependencies between the operations in the deep network.
 The operations performed in the graph can be either fine-grained or coarse-grained.
 The following figure shows two examples of computation graphs.

 ![Comp Graph Example](https://raw.githubusercontent.com/dmlc/web-data/master/mxnet/memory/comp_graph_example.png)

-The concept of a computation graph is deeply rooted in packages such as Theano and CGT.
-Actually, they also exist implicitly in most libraries as the network configuration.
+The concept of a computation graph is explicitly encoded in packages like Theano and CGT.
+In other libraries, computation graphs appear implicitly as network configuration files.
 The major difference in these libraries comes down to how they calculate gradient.
-There are mainly two ways: doing back-propagation on the same graph or having an explicit backward path that calculates the gradient needed.
+There are mainly two ways: performing back-propagation on the _same_ graph or explicitly representing a _backwards path_ to calculate the required gradient.

 ![Backward Graph](https://raw.githubusercontent.com/dmlc/web-data/master/mxnet/memory/back_graph.png)

-Libraries like Caffe, CXXNet, and Torch use the backprop on the same graph.
-Libraries like Theano and CGT takes the explicit backward path approach.
-In this topic, we adopt the *explicit backward path* approach because it has several advantages for optimization.
+Libraries like Caffe, CXXNet, and Torch take the former approach, performing back-prop on the original graph.
+Libraries like Theano and CGT take the latter approach, explicitly representing the backward path.
+In this discussions, we adopt the *explicit backward path* approach because it has several advantages for optimization.

 However, we should emphasize that choosing the explicit backward path approach doesn't restrict us to symbolic libraries, such as Theano and CGT.
 We can also use the explicit backward path for gradient calculation of